 In order to reduce the likelihood of fraud, OTC Markets Group recommends that investors become knowledgeable about the OTCQX, OTCQB and Pink markets, your rights as an investor, and the companies in which you are investing.

-OTC Markets Group Policy on Stock Promotion - October 2017
+OTC Markets Group Policy on Stock Promotion - Released October 2017

 OTC Markets Group monitors for potential promotional activity relating to securities trading on our markets.
 We review for anonymous paid promotions, possible connections to bad actors, and evaluate the promotions potential impact on trading.